 I, Hanshi Ader, am the Chief Instructor and also the Mid-West U. S. Director for Grand Master Kise and the Okinawa Shorin Ryu Matsumura Seito Karate and Kobudo Federation.
 I was also the Head Karate Instructor at the United States Air Force Academy in Colorado Springs, CO.

-I have been training for over 40 years and was graded to Hachi Dan (8th degree Black belt) at the end of May, 2010 by Grand Masters Fusei Kise and Isao Kise.
+I have been training for over 50 years and was graded to Ku Dan (9th degree Black belt) at the beginning of July, 2022 by Grand Masters Fusei Kise and Isao Kise.

 A Note From Hanshi Ader